covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 The `LISS panel <https://www.lissdata.nl/>`_ is a Dutch survey of 4500 households that have been interviewed regularly for over ten years on a large variety of topics.

-So far, the following questionnaires on the CoViD-19 pandemic have been fielded in the LISS panel:
+Below, we list questionnaires on the CoViD-19 pandemic that have been (or are scheduled to be) fielded in the LISS panel.
+Documentation to the questionnaires is made available `here <https://liss-questionnaires.readthedocs.io/en/latest/>`_.

 **2-19 March 2020**